 - Through anal or vaginal intercourse,

 - Joint use of injection needles, syringes, or other medical substances,

 - With breastfeeding,

 - It is spread by blood contamination from someone infected with HIV.

-HIV infection can also be transmitted through blood, organ or tissue transplants.
-The spread of HIV infection from person to person may theoretically be possible, but nowadays it is very rare.
+HIV infection can also be transmitted through blood, organ, or tissue transplants.
+The spread of HIV infection from person to person may theoretically be possible, but nowadays, it is scarce.
 HIV infection does not meet in the following cases;

 - Skin contact,